Trope: Fake Relationship

 Ariana is from Santa Monica, California.
 She has her BA in Comparative Human Development from the University of Chicago, and decided to leave Harvard Divinity School to make this podcast.
 No pressure, y'all.
 Her research interests are Internet-mediated identities, cultural memory, and the phenomenology of illness.
 She produces the podcast Harry Potter and the Sacred Text and is working on another show called When We All Get to Heaven, which tells the story of how a LGBTQ Christian congregation responded to the HIV/AIDS crisis in 1980s and 90s San Francisco.
-Ariana has never written a romance novel, but if she did, her pseudonym would be Colonel Mustard.
 She currently has blue hair.